LibreBooking/app/doc/INSTALLATION.md

 ## Application Deployment to Server

-Unzip the archived distribution and execute `composer install` (after installing [composer](https://getcomposer.org/doc/00-intro.md)) in the extraction directory to download dependencies to the `vendor` folder.
-Move the contents of the directory to your webserver's document root.
+Move the contents of the directory to your webserver's document root (or subsite).
-If you don't have direct access to your document root or use hosting service, then transfer the directory to your web server's document root using FTP or [WinSCP](https://winscp.net/).
+If you don't have direct access to your document root or use a hosting service, then transfer the directory to your web server's document root using FTP or [WinSCP](https://winscp.net/).

 Copy `/config/config.dist.php` to `/config/config.php` and adjust the settings for your environment.

 Important!
 The web server must have write access (0755) to `/librebooking/tpl_c` and `/librebooking/tpl` [want to know why?](http://www.smarty.net/docs/en/variable.compile.dir.tpl")

-If using an FTP client, check read/write/execute for Owner and Group on `/tpl`, `/tpl_c`, and `/uploads`
+If using an (S)FTP client, check read/write/execute for Owner and Group on `/tpl`, `/tpl_c`, and `/uploads`

 LibreBooking will not work if PHP [session.autostart](http://www.php.net/manual/en/session.configuration.php#ini.session.auto-start) is enabled.
 Ensure this setting is disabled.

 ## Application Configuration

-You can configure LibreBooking to fit your environments and needs, or use the minimal default settings which should be enough for the application to work.
+You can configure LibreBooking to fit your environments and needs or use the minimal default settings which should be enough for the application to work.
 We recommend you to change according to your specifics.
 Additional information on all configuration settings can be found in the application help page.
 To configure the application, you can open `/config/config.php` and alter any settings accordingly.
 The admin email address can be set in the `librebooking/config/config.php` file of `$conf['settings']['admin.email']`
 When later register an account with admin email address the user will be given admin privilege.

-In addition, to allow resource image uploads, the web-server must also have read/write access to your configurable uploads directory of `$conf['settings']['image.upload.directory']` in the `config.php`.
+In addition, to allow resource image uploads, the web server must also have read/write access to your configurable uploads directory of `$conf['settings']['image.upload.directory']` in the `config.php`.
 By default, LibreBooking uses standard username/password for user authentication.
 Alternatively, you can use LDAP authentication.
 See the plugins section of the application help page for more details.